maxproske/learn-supply-chain-security/README.md

 # Learn Supply Chain Security

-The idea of a supply chain is the long chain of suppliers needs to product a factory's output.
+The idea of a **supply chain** is the long chain of suppliers needs to product a factory's output.
+Physical supply chains are also a mess since the pandemic!
 Package managers (`npm` for JavaScript, `pip` for Python, `cargo` for Rust, etc.) automatically pull in hundreds if not thousands of direct and indirect (transitive) packages.
 Everything from cryptography to datepickers.

 Most open source maintainers are overworked volunteers.
+There are a lot of people you are trusting in that process!
 MIT: This software is provided "as is".
 If you use this, I owe you nothing.
 Don't expect or demand anything in return.
 All the risks are on you.
 I am not a supplier.
 There is no relationship.
 You are a racoon digging through dumpsters for free code.

 ## Core concepts